Evavic44/Hashnode-blog/cl7528nak01y9ssnv6pqq61aa.md

 A one-time pull request to a project is reasonable, but the consistent contributions and collaboration to individual projects get you noticed.
 As you become a frequent contributor to such projects, maintainers will start remembering your name.
 When there's an issue they know you can handle, they'll assign it to you.
 This is why I advise contributors to avoid jumping from project to project.

 Another great way to grow your network is by joining communities around these projects.
-There's a good chance some of the tasks you're contributing to have communities outside of GitHub, like discord channels, slack groups, etc. This is a great place to interact with the maintainers and fellow contributors in a more friendly environment.
+There's a good chance some of the projects you're contributing to have communities outside of GitHub, like discord channels, slack groups, etc. This is a great place to interact with the maintainers and fellow contributors in a more friendly environment.
 Join the communities, and participate in discussions.
 You'll be surprised how your network will snowball. 🏂🏽

 ## 2. Upgrade your skills.
 Open source helps you grow your skills and not just with coding; you can also learn valuable soft skills like communication, effective collaboration, management, leadership, and so on.
 These are skills top organizations are looking for in a candidate.